Marko Mitrović (footballer, born 1978)

-Marko Mitrović (Serbian Cyrillic: Марко Митровић; born 8 July 1978) is a Serbian football coach.
+Marko Mitrović (Serbian Cyrillic: Марко Митровић; born 8 July 1978) is a Serbian football coach who is the head coach of the New England Revolution in Major League Soccer.
+He previously served as the head coach of the United States U20 national team.
 A versatile midfielder, he could operate as a holding midfielder or a box to box player and spent most of his professional career in Serbia where he represented eight clubs.
 Other than in his own country, Mitrović also played professionally in Hungary, Azerbaijan, and Kazakhstan.
-He is the head coach of the United States U19 national team.

 Playing career

 Club

 Mitrović was a member of the Red Star Belgrade academy for several years, before signing his first professional contract with the club.
 He made his professional debut for Red Star Belgrade on 6 April 1996 against Novi Sad in a second game of the FR Yugoslavia Cup semifinals at the age of 17.

 The next three seasons he spent on loan at FK Voždovac, FK Budućnost Valjevo and FK Milicionar.
 With FK Milicionar, he got promoted to the Super League during the 1997–98 season.

 After leaving Red Star in summer 1999 he played for FK Zemun for 6 months.
 His next station was FK Radnički Kragujevac where he spent the 2000–01 season before he moved to Vasas SC, in the Hungarian Premier League, where he spent the 2001–02 season.

 In 2002–03 he was signed by FK Budućnost Banatski Dvor.
 The club won the Second League in his first year and got promoted to the First League.
 In 2003–04 they played the Cup Final vs Red Star.
 They lost 0–1 but the club qualified for UEFA Cup.

-In summer 2005 he moved to Olimpik Baku, Azerbaijan Premier League, where he spent one year, from 2005-06.
+In summer 2005 he moved to Olimpik Baku, Azerbaijan Premier League, where he spent one year, from 2005 to 2006.

 In July 2006 he joined Banat Zrenjanin for another 18 months.

 In January 2008 he signed for FC Atyrau.
 After 6 months he got transferred to FC Megasport.
 They were members of the Kazakhstan Premier League.
 At the end of 2008, they merged with Alma-Ata to form Lokomotiv Astana (today known as FC Astana).
-In December 2009 he left the club based on the league’s new rules that foreigners older than 30 years old cannot be signed by Kazakhstan Premier League Clubs.
+In December 2009 he left the club based on the league's new rules that foreigners older than 30 years old cannot be signed by Kazakhstan Premier League Clubs.

 Spring 2010 he spent with Smederevo playing in Serbian Super League before he announced retirement from a professional playing career.